skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections/Setting up AWS Private Link.md

     - Set `endpoint_allowed_accounts` to a comma-separated list of one or more customer account IDs in AWS that will be allowed to establish a private connection to the SkySQL service
 3. Continue the rest of the procedure.

-For the next step, see the [AWS Endpoint Setup](https://mariadb.com/docs/skysql-dbaas/security/nr-private-connections/nr-aws-privatelink/#AWS_Endpoint_Setup) sections on this page.
+For the next step, see the AWS Endpoint Setup section on this page.

 ### **Enable AWS PrivateLink on Existing SkySQL Service**